Codimension two souls and cancellation phenomena: On classifying smooth manifolds via surgery

-Although surgery theory in principle yields a diffeomorphism classification for closed manifolds with a fixed homotopy type, it does so indirectly, and only for a few homotopy types a complete classification is known.
+Although surgery theory in principle yields a diffeomorphism classification for closed manifolds with a fixed homotopy type, it does so indirectly in terms of homotopy theory, and a complete classification is known for only a few homotopy types.